michelp/metagration/README.md

 are stateless database objects that can be exported, imported, dropped and re-created as necessary.

-A helpful tool for doing this `metagration.export([use_schema default 'metagration_scripts'])`.
-The `export()` function will generate a [`psql`](https://www.postgresql.org/docs/12/app-psql.html) script file that INSERTs the migration scripts in their correct order.
+A helpful tool for doing this `metagration.export()`.
+The `export()` function will generate a [`psql`](https://www.postgresql.org/docs/12/app-psql.html) script file that `CREATE OR REPLACE`s the migration scripts.
 Simply capture the output of this function, for example with:

-    psql -c "SELECT metagration.export()" > export_file.sql
+    psql -A -t -U postgres -c 'select metagration.export()' > export_file.sql

 And then check it in to your source control.
 The scripts can then be imported with: